 A choreographer and a dancer, Cheng Tsung-lung has served as the Artistic Director for Cloud Gate 2 since 2014.

 Cheng’s family owns a slipper factory.
-Hawking slippers on the sidewalks was part of his childhood and adolescent life.
-The dynamics of street life and pedestrians’ behaviour later became the source of inspiration for his choreography.
+Hawking slippers on the sidewalk was part of his childhood and adolescent life.
+The dynamics of street life and pedestrians’ behaviour later became the inspiration for his choreography.

 After graduating from the Dance Department of Taipei National University of the Arts, Cheng performed internationally with Cloud Gate Dance Theatre of Taiwan from 2002 to 2004.
 He served as the Resident Choreographer for Cloud Gate 2 from 2006 to 2010.